d-asensio/pitch-ingenious-machine-parser/README.md

 Thank you for taking the time to read and review!

+## Before starting

+I decided to use JavaScript to complete this challenge because is a language that I am proficient with and it is also widely known.
+Additionally, I used a functional programming style to get as close as possible to Clojure, so it is more familiar to you.

 ## Set up the project

 To initialize this project you need the following tools: